Project 1: CryptographyFall 2024

 Part 1 autograder Part 2 autograder

-Although the autograder submission screen shows the 6 p.m. deadline, you can still submit after this time subject to a lateness penalty, up until the start of the first lab following the deadline.
-Any submissions after the posted deadline will result in a late deduction, even if your best submission occurred before the deadline.
+Although the autograder submission screen shows the 6 p.m. deadline, you can still submit after this time using late days.
+Any submissions after the posted deadline will use late days, even if your best submission occurred before the deadline.
 The autograder will not warn you of this.
 (You don’t get to attempt a higher score after the deadline with no risk.)

 Ensure the following items are completed and submitted by the deadline: